vLX42/movie-remake/slides/slides.md

 [movie-remake.vlx.dk](https://movie-remake.vlx.dk/)

 <!--
-Here at DFDS, we have what's called the Frontend Community, where we engage in knowledge sharing and more.
-I was looking for an excuse to dive into a side project.
-After enduring another butchered Hollywood remake, I thought, "Why not use ChatGPT to butcher my childhood classics and automate the remake process?"
+Here at DFDS, we have what's called the Frontend Community, where we engage in knowledge sharing bi-weekly

+This was an excuese to play with openAI.
+I got the idea after enduring another Hollywood remake, I thought, "Why not use ChatGPT to butcher my childhood classics and automate the remake process?"

 This app taps into TheMovieDB to pull movie details and then lets ChatGPT butcher them further.
 ChatGPT also crafts prompts to create character posters using stable diffusion.